Opinion: Mourning a disappearing world as Australia burns

 “Connor’s farm, produce, and implements are utterly destroyed.
 On Robinson’s farm, four thousand bushels of wheat and one thousand bushels of oats, together with everything of value.
 From Costigan’s up to Robinson’s, this point presented nothing but black desolation.
 From the high range above, far as the eye could reach, the scene looked as though it had been swept by the wings of the destroying angel.”

 It’s as though every bushfire since is in the blood; the fear of fire runs so deeply.
-I can’t think of Ash Wednesday without thinking of the Ash Wednesday bushfires; every Easter the ghost of all that burning comes around.
+I can’t think of Ash Wednesday without thinking of the Ash Wednesday bushfires; every Easter, the ghost of all that burning comes around.
 In one of those horrible ironies, the 2019 fire surrounding our town began on the U.S. sales day known as Black Friday, which dominated social-media advertising as I checked in for local news.
 Black Friday! my phone chirped, as I tried not to think about the orange sky, the pink clouds, the falling embers, my child’s small trusting face.

 The dog, a kelpie-collie-mastiff-ridgeback-God-knows-what, kept trying to round us up, patently not understanding why we didn’t run from the flames.
 The answer was the same one I didn’t give my child; though we’d packed a bag, all the roads had been closed off, with spot fires breaking out along the highway.
 We were safe for the moment, but surrounded; and fire can move faster than a car.

 This particular fire began in the Tallaganda National Park, sparked by a lightning strike, but bushfires have also been raging in Queensland and New South Wales for the past month.
 Schools have been closed or evacuated; hundreds of houses destroyed; some lives lost.
-Koalas, which had already been declared “functionally extinct,” lost precious habitat – many simply burned – and friends have rescued joeys, which hopped confusedly into their arms.
+Koalas, which one advocate had declared, with some hyperbole, “functionally extinct,” lost precious habitat – many simply burned – and friends have rescued joeys, which hopped confusedly into their arms.

 For the very first time, the wetlands are also on fire.
 Old Gondwana growth, ancient forests are aflame.
 This is not the forest that regenerates; what is being lost will never return.
 It is not hard to see that something is deeply, palpably wrong.
 All winter drought conditions have intensified; the building fire skipped the river, which should have been a natural break.
 There is practically no water left; the Shoalhaven is so parched that the town will run dry within months.